 How can United nation help you with that challenge?

-What are your plans/goals for the next couple years?
+What are your plans for the near future?

 As a kid, what did you want to be when you grew up?

 Following is the full interview we did with Adrienne Vaughn of Fitspace.
 Part of it ran in our monthly email, United Update, which is sent to subscribers around the 26th of each month.
 To join the mailing list, enter your email address in the field near the bottom of each page of our website.We met Adrienne Vaughn, [...]

-Following is the full interview we did with Emma Olson of Hazel & Rose.
+Following is the United Goods 2017 gift guide.
 Part of it ran in our monthly email, United Update, which is sent to subscribers around the 26th of each month.
 To join the mailing list, enter your email address in the field near the bottom of each page of our website.
 We love these gift ideas and think [...]

 From 10am–4pm this Saturday, Nov.
 18, we'll take part in Day 1 of Craft'za at the Grain Belt Bottling House in Northeast Minneapolis.
 Day 1, you ask?
 That's right, this year Craft'za is both Saturday and Sunday, with 60 different makers each day.At the event, we'll have with us a large selection of State Icons, [...]